Adelaide Writers' Week: Description

 Writers' Week is a mostly free daytime week-long literary festival held mostly outdoors in the shady Pioneer Women's Memorial Garden, north of Adelaide CBD.
 A few sessions have been held indoors in the evening, usually themed events with a panel of authors on stage.
 It is considered one of the world's pre-eminent literary events, described by literary magazine Kill Your Darlings (founded by writers Hannah Kent and Rebecca Starford) as "Arguably Australia’s most exciting and influential writers' festival".
 In 2022, 180 writers presented sessions: 119 in-person and 25 virtually.

 A major event, it is a part of the Adelaide Festival and run by a dedicated Writers' Week director.
 Each Adelaide Writers' Week includes six days of free panel sessions presented live in the gardens.
 After each presentation, audience members are encouraged to ask questions, and lively debate sometimes ensues.

-Each day starts with "Breakfast with Papers" in the West Tent, at 8am.
+Each day starts with "Breakfast with Papers" in the West Tent, at 8am, sponsored by The Advertiser and hosted by journalists from Guardian Australia and the ABC.
 In 2024 this was hosted by Tory Shepherd of The Guardian and Jonathan Green of ABC Radio National.
 The programme also features a series of ticketed special events, both at festival time and throughout the year, and there is a free "Kids' Weekend", at which children's authors present their work for a range of ages and other activities are held.
-In recent years, Saturday sessions in the Torrens Tent have been for younger children, while Sundays present books and authors for young adults.
+In recent years (to 2021), Saturday sessions in the Torrens Tent have been for younger children, while Sundays present books and authors for young adults.
 "Twilight Talks" are presented at 6:30 on some days for people who cannot get to the festival.

 For those who are unable to attend the event, all East Stage sessions are livestreamed in some libraries, community centres, schools, aged care communities, and retirement villages.
 In 2022, 111 locations were covered.
 From 2021, the "Curated Dozen" – 13 sessions – were made available to be livestreamed at home on a pay-what-you-can basis.
 In addition, since 2021, most of the presentations have later been made available online via podcast.

 In conjunction with Writers, Week, Writers SA hosts workshops for Adelaide writers, with visiting authors as special guests to help provide guidance.

 Media coverage and advertising of the event is widespread across major media outlets as well as social media, and was estimated to reach a cumulative audience of more than 116 million people in 2022.